 Modern fundamental particle theories (QED, QCD and electroweak theory) are based on the concept of particle-antiparticle.
-Historically, this concept has arisen as a consequence of the fact that the Dirac equation has solutions with both, positive and negative energies.
+Historically, this concept has arisen as a consequence of the fact that the Dirac equation has solutions with positive and negative energies.
 The solutions with positive energies are associated with particles, and the solutions with negative energies - with corresponding antiparticles.
 And when the positron was found, it was treated as a great success of the Dirac equation.
 Another great success is that in the approximation $(v/c)^2$ the Dirac equation reproduces the fine structure of the hydrogen atom with a very high accuracy.

 However, now we know that there are problems with the physical interpretation of the Dirac equation.
 For example, in higher order approximations, the probabilistic interpretation of non-quantized Dirac spinors is lost because the coordinate description implies that they are described by representations induced from non-unitary representations of the Lorenz algebra.
 Moreover, this problem exists not only for Dirac spinors but for any functions described by relativistic covariant equations (Klein-Gordon, Dirac, Rarita-Schwinger and others).
-In general, as shown by Pauli [1], in the case of fields with an integer spin there is no invariant subspace where the spectrum of the charge operator has a definite sign while in the case of fields with a half-integer spin there is no invariant subspace where the spectrum of the energy operator has a definite sign.
+In general, as shown by Pauli [1], in the case of fields with an integer spin it is not possible to define a positive-definite charge operator while in the case of fields with a half-integer spin it is not possible to define a positive-definite energy operator.
 It is also known that the description of the electron in the external field by the Dirac spinor is not accurate (e.g., it does not take into account the Lamb shift).

 Another fundamental problem in the interpretation of the Dirac equation is as follows.
 One of the key principles of quantum theory is the principle of superposition.
-This principle states that if ψ_1 and ψ_2 are possible states of a physical system then $c_1\psi_1 + c_2\psi_2$, when c_1 and c_2 are complex coefficients, also is a possible state.
-The Dirac equation is the linear equation, and, if $\psi_1(x)$ and $\psi_2(x)$ are solutions of the equation, then $c_1\psi_1(x) + c_2\psi_2(x)$ also is a solution, in agreement with the principle of superposition.
+This principle states that if ψ_1 and ψ_2 are possible states of a physical system then $c_1\psi_1+c_2\psi_2$, when c_1 and c_2 are complex coefficients, also is a possible state.
+The Dirac equation is the linear equation, and, if $\psi_1(x)$ and $\psi_2(x)$ are solutions of the equation, then $c_1\psi_1(x)+c_2\psi_2(x)$ also is a solution, in agreement with the principle of superposition.
 In the spirit of the Dirac equation, there should be no separate particles the electron and the positron.
 It should be only one particle which can be called electron-positron such that electron states are the states of this particle with positive energies, positron states are the states of this particle with negative energies and, in general, the superposition of electron and positron states should not be prohibited.
 However, in view of charge conservation, baryon number conservation and lepton numbers conservation, the superposition of a particle and its antiparticle is prohibited.

 Modern particle theories are based on Poincare (relativistic) symmetry.
 In these theories, elementary particles are described by irreducible representations (IRs) of the Poincare algebra.
 Such IRs have a property that energies in them can be either strictly positive or strictly negative but there are no IRs where energies have different signs.
 The objects described by positive-energy IRs are called particles, and objects described by negative-energy IRs are called antiparticles, and energies of both, particles and antiparticles become positive after second quantization.
-In this situation, there are no elementary particles which are superpositions of a particle and its antiparticle, and as explained above, this is not in the spirit of the Dirac equation.
+In this situation, there are no elementary particles which are superpositions of a particle and its antiparticle, and as noted above, this is not in the spirit of the Dirac equation.